 There has been a lot of rhetoric and promises about bringing manufacturing jobs “back” to the United States.
-This is brief one-page white paper that should provide information on the factors to consider when making decisions to manufacture in the United States on not.
+This brief one-page white paper should provide information on the factors to consider when deciding whether to manufacture in the United States.

 Benefits/Advantages Offered by the United States

-The U.S. has some terrific benefits/advantages over other nations.
+The U.S. has significant advantages over other nations.
 These include a skilled workforce, low energy prices, excellent infrastructure, integrated suppliers, and raw materials.
 Further, our laws protect patented products from being copied.

 Labor Costs

-Our average wage rates in manufacturing are about $12/hour without benefits.
-This is highly competitive in comparison with others, and coupled a skilled workforce, provides high potential for productivity.
+Our average manufacturing wage rate is about $12/hour, excluding benefits.
+This is highly competitive compared to others and, coupled with a skilled workforce, offers high productivity potential.
 Our union wages and rules do hurt us when we compete with firms in other nations.
-When productivity is applied, the number of direct production hours is much higher than many firms in Asia and Europe.
-Our health care costs and other benefits stand to be about 40% of direct wages, which is high compared to Asian firms but comparable to European firms.
+When productivity is applied, the number of direct production hours is much higher than in many Asian and European firms.
+Our health care costs and other benefits account for about 40% of direct wages, which is high compared with Asian firms but comparable to European firms.

 Supply Chain Costs/Processes

-For products made in Asia, firms have to rely on a long transportation cycle up to 4-6 weeks, to have products shipped to the United States for sale.
+For products made in Asia, firms have to rely on a 4-6 week shipping cycle to the United States for sale.
 Depending on the unit price, the additional cost could also be another 10-15% of the price paid to a foreign firm.
-It is also more difficult to ensure an accurate inventory position due to the “inventory” being on board an ocean vessel.
+It is also more challenging to ensure an accurate inventory position due to the “inventory” being on board an ocean vessel.

 Intangibles

-There are intangibles that come into play when managing the supply base for firms in the United States.
-These include time delays and managing differing time zones, language difficulties, cultural barriers, communication lags, and ability to have status meetings.
+Some intangibles come into play when managing the supply base for firms in the United States.
+These include time delays, managing differing time zones, language difficulties, cultural barriers, communication lags, and the ability to hold status meetings.

 Modeling the decision to be made